Tudor Vianu National College of Computer Science

+The Tudor Vianu National High School of Computer Science (Colegiul Național de Informatică Tudor Vianu) is a public secondary school located at 10 Arhitect Ion Mincu Street, Bucharest, Romania.

 History

 The history of the Tudor Vianu National College of Computer Science begins with its building situated at 10, Architect Ion Mincu Street in Bucharest.
 During World War II, the building was the International Red Cross and Red Crescent Movement headquarters.
 In 1928, the building began to be used as a high school and was first known as the "Academical High School for Girls".
 Due to the changes that followed after World War II, the institution decided to focus on a prospective domain: computer science.
 Founded in 1928, the institution received the name of "Theoretical High School for Girls".

 Being placed in a high-end residential area, many nomenklatura children attended its classes, especially at the "Dr. Petru Groza", theoretical high school among others.

 In September 1970, by the decision of the council of ministers, the "High School of Informatics" was established, also known as Industrial High-School for Systems of Automatic Data processing "SPAD".
 It started with 4 classes, 109 students, 27 per class, in parallel with the "Peter Groza High School", which continued until the termination in 1974 of the theoretical section under the name of the "High School Informatics Dr. Petru Groza ".

 The computer science classes were completed after September 15, based on the transfer from other high schools in Bucharest, provided that the average admission to that high school is over 9.00.
 Starting from 1971 the High School organized its own admission exams, where the minimum grade was usually above 9.00, due to high demand as being among the best High schools in the Country.
 The first promotion from the High School of Informatics graduated in 1975, bringing to the high school the first prizes at the Physics and Mathematics Olympiads by municipality and country (Valeriu Beiu, Andrei Cioara, and Liviu Popa-Simil in Physics; Daniel Mihalcea and Constantin Manoil in Mathematics).
 The admission rate in higher education was over 90%, qualifying the high school as one of the first high schools in Bucharest at that time.
 Students' life was good, learning program was intensive but relaxed, students having enough time to do extra-curriculum activities and do good with home-works.
 Teachers were special, well prepared, nice with students, objective with grading.
 The purpose of the founding was to produce the mid-level staff specialized in informatics necessary for the development of the Bucharest Computer Factory, which produced the French IRIS-50 license, the CDC-3700 computer, and the implementation of computing techniques in the country.
 The first generation graduated in 1975, obtaining a Baccalaureate Diploma and a Certificate of Specialist, in Computer Main frame Operation, Programmer and aid analyst, good for hiring in the computing industry.